Larry Pittman: Climate change statement

 In July 2012, Pittman issued a statement rejecting the scientific consensus on climate change: "Our climate runs on a cycle.
 It goes up and it goes down and the Lord designed it that way.
 And the main thing that causes global warming is the Earth's relationship to a big ball of gas that's burning out there that we call the Sun.
 And it is the height of hubris for human beings to think that we can have any effect on that."

-Summary execution for protestors
+Appropriate use of force

-In a June 2020 Facebook post, in response to the national protests sparked by the murder of George Floyd, Pittman called protesters "vermin" and "thugs" and opined that if they "resist and attack" police should shoot them.
+In a June 2020 Facebook post, during the nationwide protests following the murder of George Floyd, Pittman called protesters "vermin" and "thugs" and opined that if they "resist and attack" police should shoot them.

-Call for public hangings

-In 2012, Pittman called for the public hanging of doctors who provide abortions.